A stabilization result for Z/2-harmonic 1-forms by constructing solutions on closed 3-manifolds with long cylindrical necks: The model metric

-\begin{remark} Donaldson actually defined a weighted operator, but this weighted operator only depends on the mean curvature of $\Sigma$.
-In our case, this mean curvature is zero and we can use unweighted norms.
-This will become important later, when we do perturb $\Sigma$. \\ \end{remark}
+\begin{remark} Donaldson showed there is an isomorphism defined a weighted version of the Laplacian, but this weight only depends on the mean curvature of $\Sigma$.
+In our case, this mean curvature is zero, because near $\Sigma$ the metric $g_s$ descends to $\d r^2 + r^2 \d \phi^2 + \d \theta^2$ on $M$, which is the flat metric on $\R^2 \times S^1$.
+Therefore, we can use unweighted norms.
+This will become important later, when we perturb $\Sigma$. \end{remark} In order to show Proposition 3.4 in \cite{Donaldson2021}, Donaldson \cite{Donaldson2021} had to setup a Schauder theory for these norms.
+From his work, some extra estimates can be distilled, which are needed for this paper.
+These estimate uses fairly standard techniques based on the Arzela--Ascoli theorem.
+We add them for completeness.